sportdeath/N-Gram-Music/README.md

-# Markov Music
+# N-Gram Music

 This is my Final Project for 6.S083: Computation, Cognitive Science, and Language, taught by Professor Robert Berwick.

-The code is constructed to produce a markov-inspired improvisation from a source song or series of songs.
+The code is constructed to produce an n-gram-inspired improvisation from a source song or series of songs.
 To do this, the original audio is chopped up into individual note and chord samples.
 Samples with similar harmonic content are clustered together.
 Each successive note is randomly chosen from a pool of notes whose preceding N notes in the source are harmonically similar to the last N notes in the generated song.
-The markov order N for the pitch is 2 by default.
+The N-gram order N for the pitch is 2 by default.
 Dynamics are then generated independently of pitch in order to minizimize sharp uncharachteristic jumps in volume between notes.